lukamilosevic11/rimac-video-editor/README.md

 ![VideoEditor](rimacVideoEditor.png)

-You can see example of this application here: https://www.youtube.com/watch?v=MvrHEwUIgR4    Video stuttering when we use volume and seek features is present because of ScreenRecord app, if you run this app everything works smoothly.
+You can see example of this application here: https://www.youtube.com/watch?v=MvrHEwUIgR4
+<br>Video stuttering when we use volume and seek features is present because of ScreenRecord app, if you run this app everything works smoothly.
-Time needed for finishing this assignment is 48 working hours.
+<br>Time needed for finishing this assignment is 48 working hours.

 # What is this? :book:
 This is a `QtQuick` (Qt5/QML) application which which is part of assignment for Softrepresents a small video editor for the `Linux Ubuntu` operating system.